 The Department of Water Resources has special authority under Water Code Section 128 to assist reclamation districts with flood fight operations.
-The Department of Water Resources maintains the State-Federal Flood Operations Center (FOC) to perform these functions and support the operations of other State and Federal agencies.
+The Department of Water Resources maintains the State-Federal Flood Operations Center (FOC) to perform these functions and support the operations of other state and federal agencies.
 The District will maintain communications with the FOC in order to receive and provide information with that facility and to request technical assistance.
-The District will communicate with the FOC through telephone systems or at Central Delta Flood Fight Command multi-agency coordination activities where FOC representatives are present.
+The District will communicate with the flood operations center through telephone systems or at Central Delta Unified Flood Fight Command multi-agency coordination activities where FOC representatives are present.